 Notably, UAE is strategically located on Iran’s doorstep and enjoys close (but at times unstable) ties with Tehran.
 The countries are key trading partners, many Iranian businesses are based in UAE, and hundreds of thousands of Iranians live there.
 This will offer Israel a treasure trove of valuable intel, and countless opportunities to acquire information and recruit spies.

 Crucially, UAE will be a tremendous asset for Israel if and when it decides to bomb Iran’s nuclear program.
 Beyond being an ideal intelligence-gathering hub for a strike, the Emirates can serve as a forward base for managing key aspects of the mission in real time.

 Having a friendly country nearby is also vital if things go wrong.
 Malfunctioning Israeli fighter jets will have a convenient site for an emergency landing, for example.
 UAE is also well-situated to serve as a base for rescue operations of Israeli pilots if necessarily.

 Iranian war planners are fully aware of the potential harm, and are already voicing their anger.
-Tasnim news agency, known as the mouthpiece of the Revolutionary Guards, said that the Israel-UAE agreement is “shameful.”
+Tasnim news agency, known as the mouthpiece of the Revolutionary Guards, said that the Israel-UAE peace deal is “shameful.”

-The announcement of the peace deal follows two other developments seen as Israeli messages to Tehran.
+The announcement of the agreement follows two other developments seen as Israeli messages to Tehran.